Updated: Dec 5, 2021

 When life decides to throw bricks at you after you get crushed by the whoas of the world, I want you to know that you’re stronger than you imagine and more powerful than you know.
 I have had to remind myself of this more often than I’d like to admit.
 My second child is the living embodiment of this valuable lesson for me.

 Doctors informed me that I would never have more children after the birth of my first son, because of several health issues I had.
 I decided to try various fertility methods.
-Monitor my diet, track my menstrual cycle, and take several mediations that made me so sick that I wanted to give up.
+Monitor my diet, track my menstrual cycle, and take several medications that made me so sick that I wanted to give up.
 After 3 years of painstaking turmoil on my body and my soul, I decided I would.
 So, I stopped taking all medication and refused to live on that horrible diet doctors insisted would help with fertility.
 Six months after I stopped taking the medicine, my menstrual cycle stopped.
 Doctors told me that I started menopausing, so the idea of having more children was definitely out of the question.

 My soul began to cry that day.
-Initially, I just wanted one child and God saw fit to let that happen already, but in that very moment I decided that I wanted more children.
+Initially, I just wanted one child and God saw fit to let that happen already, but in that very moment, I decided that I wanted more children.
 Does that happen to you too?
-Someone tells you that you cannot have a certain thing and it is in that very moment that you realize that you truly wanted it.
+Someone tells you that you cannot have a certain thing and it is at that very moment that you realize that you truly wanted it.
 My grandmother would always say, “At the end of the day God still sits on the throne, so never give up.”
 My grandmother’s words inspired me to persevere.
 I would soon discover that I was stronger than I imagined.
 I was strengthened in my pleas to God for another blessing.
 Two years later I discovered I was pregnant with my second son.